Project Puffin Visitor Center

-Project Puffin Visitor Center, located at 311 Main Street in Rockland ME, is located between the Strand Theater and the Maine Lighthouse Museum.
-It officially opened its doors on July 1, 2006.
-The long anticipated center introduces people of all ages to the amazing lives of puffins and other Maine seabirds.
+The Project Puffin Visitor Center opened its doors July 1, 2006 with the support from Audubon, local businesses, and private donors and has become a destination point for out of town visitors and residents.
 The Center celebrates the success of Project Puffin in bringing puffins and other rare Maine seabirds back to historic nesting islands.
 Here the public can view puffins and other seabirds in real time through a remarkable video system that delivers live video to the Center.
 Visitors can also learn about the success and challenges faced by Audubon and its conservation partners to restore and protect the seabirds on Maine islands and beaches.

 "Seabirds are ideal symbols for ocean conservation," said Dr. Stephen Kress, who initiated Audubon's Project Puffin in 1973 and remains its director.
 "Because they live in a variety of habitats—including oceans, islands, estuaries and beaches—they demonstrate how all coastal life is connected.
 Long-term conservation success hinges on public understanding and community support."

-Many fun, educational, and interactive exhibits for people of all ages ca be found at the center.
-Some features include:
+Visitors will find many fun, educational, and interactive exhibits for people of all ages.
+These include:

 - Real-time video images and sounds of puffins and other seabirds from remote Seal Island National Wildlife Refuge, 20 miles south of Rockland, thanks to robotic cameras funded by grants from The Annenberg Foundation;

 - A theater featuring the 20-minute film "Project Puffin"- about exceptional people taking innovative action to bring puffins and other seabirds back to the Maine coast;

 - Exhibits, including a puffin burrow and an actual-size observation blind for children.
 The exhibits highlight Audubon's conservation work on Maine seabird islands, and facts about wildlife conservation, seabird adaptations, and life histories;

 - A gallery exhibiting seabird art and photography and a gift shop featuring nature-related books, videos, and clothing, as well as educational material and information about joining and supporting Audubon's work in Maine;